PhD Wildlife Ecology

 Funding

-There's the possibility of students receiving an assistantship (teaching or research) to help cover the costs of their program.
+Since faculty sponsorship is required to be admitted into our MS or PhD programs, most students will receive an assistantship (research or teaching) to help cover the costs of their program.
 Doctorate Degree students with an assistantship can expect to receive:

 - Healthcare benefits